-My most vivid memories are my first safari to Zimbabwe and Botswana in June, 1984.
+My most vivid memories are from my first safari to Zimbabwe and Botswana in June 1984.
 I remember equally well our first game drive as a family in 2008 when our kids were old enough to go on safari.
-In summary, being a kid on safari or seeing a kid on safari for the first time is something that etches itself into your mind forever.
-I don’t think I will ever forget the view from the Four Seasons on Bora Bora, or the Masai Mara, or Torres del Paines National Park in Chile.
+It goes to show that being a kid on safari or seeing a kid on safari for the first time is something that etches itself into your mind forever.
+I also don’t think I will ever forget the views from the Antarctic Peninsula, the Masai Mara, the Okavango Delta from a helicopter (doors off) or Torres del Paine National Park in Chile.

 Recommended Right Now

 The Great Migration in August and September, seen from both the northern Serengeti in Tanzania and the Masai Mara in Kenya.
 Combining Mashatu Euphorbia with any safari conducted in South Africa or Botswana.

 I have never seen a higher diversity of species in one game drive than I have at Mara Plains.
 It also helps to come back to a lodge where I can enjoy gourmet cuisine and a well stocked wine cellar.

 Since March 2020, Chitabe has put on a show when it comes to wildlife viewing rivaling Chief’s Camp and Mombo for “best general animal viewing” in the Okavango Delta.
 I sent my own daughter on her honeymoon here!

 The only Singita property in Zimbabwe, it is the epitome of luxury, service, and immersion into the African bush.